-Plan, design, and implement capital projects to promote walking and bicycling and increase safety for all streets users.
+The Streets program includes the planning, design, and implementation of capital projects to promote walking and bicycling, and increase safety for all streets users.

-San Francisco is a national leader in complete streets design that accommodates all transportation modes and prioritizes safety for vulnerable users.
+San Francisco is a national leader in Complete Streets design that accommodates all transportation modes and prioritizes safety for vulnerable users.
 This capital program includes pedestrian and bicycle capital improvements, traffic calming, and safe routes to school projects as well as streetscape redesigns.

-The projects and programmatic areas funded in the Streets Program were selected based on the SFMTA Strategic Plan and the Vision Zero Goal of eliminating traffic deaths; continuation of the previous commitments; inclusion in approved planning documents; and fund matching opportunities.
+The projects and programmatic areas funded through the Streets program were selected based on the SFMTA's Strategic Plan and its Vision Zero Goal of eliminating traffic deaths; continuation of the previous commitments; inclusion in approved planning documents; and fund matching opportunities.